Crown Wood Primary School Academy Proposal

-Over the coming weeks the school will be consulting its stakeholders, including staff and parents, on this proposal, with further information about the proposals and opportunities for people to ask questions and give their views.
+Between 14 November 2016 and 20 January 2017.he school consulted its stakeholders, including staff and parents, with further information about the proposals and opportunities for people to ask questions and give their views.

 Consultation meetings were held at the school on Monday 21st November 2016 for staff and for parents and carers of children at Crown Wood Primary School and nursery.

 A Q&A setting out the issues raised, questions asked and answers given at the meetings can be downloaded below.